-I was born in a small village in the north of Peru.
-Since my parents were divorced, I was raised by my grandmother.
-She was a very religious woman and raised me in the Catholic church, and there I participated in all of the activities, but had no spiritual convictions.
+I was born in a small village in northern Peru.
+My parents were divorced when I was young, and I was raised by my grandmother.
+She was a very religious woman and raised me in the Catholic tradition.
+I participated in all the activities, but I had no spiritual convictions.

 To my surprise, my relatives were very angry with me and warned me that I had joined a cult.
-They would not listen to me, but made fun of my “quiet times" and tore up all of my evangelistic tracts.
+They would not listen to me but made fun of my “quiet times" and tore up all of my evangelistic tracts.
 In spite of this, God gave me peace and grace to endure until they simply grew tired of bothering me.
-I was baptized two months later and felt God's calling to serve Him.
+I was baptized and felt God's calling to serve Him.

 In time, I was allowed to teach the children's Sunday school class in my church, and God continued to encourage me through the trials I suffered at home.
-At times, my uncle, who was my guardian, would forbid me to attend church and I would be left alone in my room to pray and wait on the Lord.
-The Lord responded to my prayers, and my uncle began to read my Bible when he thought I did not notice.
-Many years have now passed and he is very old.
-He cannot see well and so I read the Bible to him.
+At times, my uncle, who was then my guardian, would forbid me to attend church, and I would be left alone in my room to pray and wait on the Lord.
+The Lord responded to my prayers, and my uncle began to read my Bible when he thought I didn’t notice.
+Many years have now passed, and he is very old.
+He cannot see well, so I read the Bible to him.
 He is still not converted, but I pray that God will have mercy on his soul.
 The Word of God alone has the power to transform him.

-When I finished my studies and received my teaching diploma I was offered a teaching position in a public school.
+When I finished my studies and received my teaching diploma, I was offered a teaching position in a public school.
 I was going to accept the offer, but then God reminded me that I had been called to serve Him in the ministry.
-He wanted me to use what I had learned for His service and for His glory.

 After graduating from seminary in 1990, I returned to Sullana to work as a teacher in the Divine Redeemer Christian School.
-In 1997, I realized that God was calling me to give my life to the evangelism and discipleship of women in the areas where they were most neglected..
+In 1997, I realized that God was calling me to give my life to evangelism and to the discipleship of women in the areas where they were most neglected.